-What Are the Implications of the DSM-5 Revisions on PTSD Prevalence?
+What Are the Implications of the DSM-5 and DSM-5-TR Revisions on PTSD Prevalence and Diagnostic Issues?

 Changes in the diagnostic criteria have minimal impact on prevalence.
-National estimates of PTSD prevalence suggest that DSM-5 rates were only slightly lower (typically about 1%) than DSM-IV for both lifetime and past-12 month (3).
+National estimates of PTSD prevalence suggest that DSM-5 rates were only slightly lower (typically about 1%) than DSM-IV for both lifetime and past-12 month (4).
 When cases met criteria for DSM-IV, but not DSM-5, this was primarily due the revision excluding sudden unexpected death of a loved one from Criterion A in the DSM-5.
 The other reason was a failure to have one avoidance symptom.
-When cases met criteria for DSM-5, but not DSM-IV, this was primarily due to not meeting DSM-IV avoidance/numbing and/or arousal criteria (3).
-Research also suggests that similarly to DSM-IV, prevalence of PTSD for DSM-5 was higher among women than men, and increased with multiple traumatic event exposure (3).
+When cases met criteria for DSM-5, but not DSM-IV, this was primarily due to not meeting DSM-IV avoidance/numbing and/or arousal criteria (4).
+Research also suggests that similarly to DSM-IV, prevalence of PTSD for DSM-5 was higher among women than men and increased with multiple traumatic event exposure (4).

 You May Also Be Interested In